Apeirogons/BacterialModels/README.md

 # BacterialModels
 For HTHSCI 3BM6S.
-Preliminary mathematical models for lytic-lysogeny decisions... or at least that's what it initially was supposed to be.
+Preliminary mathematical models for lytic-lysogeny decisions... or that's what I think I'll be doing for poster day.
-Right now, the bacteria are more interesting.

 ### TODO:
 * Replace spaces in file names with underscores